Generic selectors

 Additional uterotonics are administered for continued or heavy bleeding after prophylactic uterotonics have been given.
 Overall, additional uterotonic use was low in all study countries.
 In BEmONCs, additional uterotonics were used in ≤5% of women in Ethiopia, Sierra Leone, and Uganda at baseline.
 During implementation, the use of additional uterotonics decreased in Uganda.
 No additional uterotonic use was recorded in Ethiopia and Sierra Leone during implementation, and also at baseline and implementation phases in Ghana.
 In Burkina Faso, additional uterotonic data was not captured in patient records.

 In CEmONCs, additional uterotonics were used in ≤10% of women in Ethiopia, Uganda, Sierra Leone, and Ghana at baseline.
 There was a general decrease in the use of additional uterotonics in these countries during implementation, except for Ghana which remained the same.
 Data for additional uterotonic use were not available in Burkina Faso.
-Oxytocin alone or oxytocin in combination with misoprostol were the most common additional uterotonics used in all countries.
+Oxytocin, misoprostol or oxytocin in combination with misoprostol were the most common additional uterotonics used in all countries.
 HSC was not administered as an additional uterotonic during implementation in all study facilities.
 The findings are summarized in Figure 3.

 Additional uterotonic administration by country, facility type, and study phase.
 Percentage of additional uterotonic administered at the study facilities at baseline (pre-intervention) and implementation (post-intervention).
 B = Baseline and I = Implementation